MattBannVan/3d-glass-sound-pad/README.md

 3D Sound Pad
 Project Description:
 The 3D Sound Pad is an immersive virtual reality application that transforms your virtual space into a dynamic, 3D musical instrument.
-Designed for the Meta Quest 3s, this application allows users to interact with sound in a completely new way.
-By using hand tracking, you can grab, move, and manipulate floating sound emitters, altering their properties (such as volume, pitch, and timbre) to create unique auditory experiences.
+Designed specifically for the Meta Quest 3s, this application allows users to interact with sound in a completely new way.
+By leveraging hand tracking, you can grab, move, and manipulate floating sound emitters, altering their properties (such as volume, pitch, and timbre) to create unique auditory experiences.

 Features:
 Interactive 3D Interface: Sculpt and play sounds in a three-dimensional space.

 Intuitive Hand Tracking Controls: No controllers needed—use your hands to interact directly with the sound emitters.